Sage Roots

 • Calling it a birth plan does not mean it is rigid or inflexible.
 A good care provider will be like the contractor and have this discussion with you, but will ultimately leave all decision making up to you.
 A good doula will be like the wedding planner and help guide you through the process of preparing for multiple outcomes while also doing everything you can to have your desired experience.

 • I encourage you to insist on using words like "plan."
 Adults use such words as they command respect and convey authority.
 Children use "preference" or "wishes" as they defer to someone else's authority.
-As the birthing person, you are the one with the most authority in the labor and delivery room.
+As the mother, you are the one with the most authority in the labor and delivery room.

 Leave a Reply.